Reserve army of labour: Marx's discussion of the concept

 Although the idea of the industrial reserve army of labour is closely associated with Marx, it was already in circulation in the British labour movement by the 1830s.
 Engels discussed the reserve army of labour in his famous book The Condition of the Working Class in England (1845) before Marx did.
 The first mention of the reserve army of labour in Marx's writing occurs in a manuscript he wrote in 1847, but did not publish:

 The idea of the labour force as an "army" occurs also in Part 1 of The Communist Manifesto, written by Marx and Engels in 1848:

 Marx introduces the concept of the reserve army of labour in chapter 25 of the first volume of Capital: Critique of Political Economy, twenty years later in 1867, stating the following:

 His argument is that as capitalism develops, the organic composition of capital will increase, which means that the mass of constant capital grows faster than the mass of variable capital.
 Fewer workers can produce all that is necessary for society's requirements.
 In addition, capital will become more concentrated and centralized in fewer hands.

 This being the absolute historical tendency under capitalism, part of the working population will tend to become surplus to the requirements of capital accumulation over time.
 Paradoxically, the larger the wealth of society, the larger the industrial reserve army will become.
 One could add that the larger the wealth of society, the more people it can also support who do not work.

 However, as Marx develops the argument further it also becomes clear that depending on the state of the economy, the reserve army of labour will either expand or contract, alternately being absorbed or expelled from the employed workforce:

 Marx concludes as such: "Relative surplus-population is therefore the pivot upon which the law of demand and supply of labour works".
 The availability of labour influences wage rates and the larger the unemployed workforce grows, the more this forces down wage rates; conversely, if there are plenty jobs available and unemployment is low, this tends to raise the average level of wages—in that case workers are able to change jobs rapidly to get better pay.

 Composition of the relative surplus population

-Marx discusses the army of labor and the reserve army in Capital Volume III, Chapter 14, Counteracting Factors, Section IV.
+Marx discusses the army of labor and the reserve army in Capital Volume I, Chapter 25, Section IV.
 The army of labor consists in those working class people employed in average or better than average jobs.
 Not every one in the working class gets one of these jobs.
 There are then four other categories where members of the working class might find themselves: the stagnant pool, the floating reserves, the latent reserve and pauperdom.
 Finally, people may leave the army and the reserve army by turning to criminality, Marx refers to such people as lumpenproletariat.